-2. Become a Thought-Leader
+2. Helps you in becoming a Thought-Leader

 Your audience may be interested in topics that you either don’t have the expertise in or the resources to cover.
 Curation is a great way to pull quality in-depth content from experts and organizations that have covered topics you are unable to.
 By bundling the best resources intelligently, you will be able to provide your customers with valuable information that would have otherwise taken them hours to research!
 It’s a great way to keep your customers coming back to you and become brand advocates.

 3. Helps in growing your network

 Curation is a fantastic way to expand your reach by including content from other companies, experts, and influencers.
 You’ll want to make sure you properly give credit and notify your sources of their inclusion in your content.

 It is a useful catalyst to create new partnerships, have your content shared with a larger audience and lastly, an excellent way to build up your professional network.